yash-ashte/ECE570-Puzzles-Benchmarking/README.md

 # ECE570-Puzzles-Benchmarking
 Course Project for ECE 57000 - Introduction to Artificial Intelligence

 ## Follow the following PUZZLES Guide to be able to install this project.
-CLoning this Github will clone the PUZZLES Github as well
+The code exists in thr **rlp_code/** directory

 # PUZZLES: A Benchmark for Neural Algorithmic Reasoning